blinklet/learning/data-science/pandas-data-from-database.md

 (env) > pip install openpyxl xlsxwriter xlrd
 ```

-When Pandas is installed, [NumPy](https://numpy.org/) will also be installed NumPy (Numerical Python) is an open source Python library that’s used for working with numerical data in Python.
+When Pandas is installed, [NumPy](https://numpy.org/) will also be installed.
+NumPy (Numerical Python) is an open source Python library that’s used for working with numerical data in Python.

 ### Other frameworks

-While Pandas and NumPy are often used for data analytics in Python, some new projects are on the horizon that claim to be more modern and efficient.
-[Apache Arrow](https://arrow.apache.org/) could be used in place of NumPy and [Polars](https://www.pola.rs/) could be used in place of Pandas.
-For now, we will use Pandas, which uses Numpy.
+While Pandas and NumPy are often used for data analytics in Python, some other projects claim to be more modern and efficient.

+[Apache Arrow](https://arrow.apache.org/) could be used in place of NumPy.
+Arrow uses memory in a more efficient way and supports faster data processing operations.
+The next major release of [Pandas will use Apache Arrow](https://datapythonista.me/blog/pandas-20-and-the-arrow-revolution-part-i) as its back end.

+[Polars](https://www.pola.rs/) could be used in place of Pandas.
+It supports parallel processing, which delivers better performance on modern CPUs.
+It also uses Apache Arrow as its back end for data processing.

-For very large use-cases, Pandas and Numpy can be replaced by a "big data" framework like [Apache Spark](https://spark.apache.org/), which provide dataframe functionality [similar to Pandas](https://towardsdatascience.com/spark-vs-pandas-part-2-spark-c57f8ea3a781) and enables parallel data processing, including the ability to store and process data sets stored on multiple computers.
+For very large use-cases, Python programmers may use a "big data" framework like [Apache Spark](https://spark.apache.org/), which provides dataframe functionality [similar to Pandas and Polars](https://towardsdatascience.com/spark-vs-pandas-part-2-spark-c57f8ea3a781) and processes data sets stored across multiple computers.
 Spark is incorporated into [Databricks](https://www.databricks.com/), part of the Nokia Advanced Analytics offering.
+PySpark provides a [Python API](https://spark.apache.org/docs/latest/api/python/index.html) and a [Pandas API](https://spark.apache.org/docs/3.2.0/api/python/user_guide/pandas_on_spark/).
+Spark also [does a lot more](https://www.toptal.com/spark/introduction-to-apache-spark) than just process data in dataframes.

 ## Install Jupyter Notebooks

-You may, optionally, install [Jupyter](https://jupyter.org/).
-Many data scientists use Jupyter notebooks as a development environment and to present their results.
+Many data scientists use [Jupyter](https://jupyter.org/) notebooks as a development environment and to present their results.

 This document uses a Jupyter Notebook as an advanced [REPL](https://codewith.mu/en/tutorials/1.0/repl) that makes it easier to demonstrate the Python code used to access data from a database and display the results.
-If you prefer to use a simple text editor or another REPL, you can still follow along with this tutorial.
+If you prefer to use a simple text editor or another REPL, you may.
+You can still follow along with this tutorial.

 Install JupyterLab in your Python virtual environment.

 ```powershell
 (env) > pip install jupyterlab